Assurena Insurance Agency is an independent insurance brokerage agency that carries some of the best coverage options in the entire New USA.

 Understanding the full checklist in advance helps expats avoid delays or visa refusals during the application process.

-8. Health Insurance Requirements for Spain Visas
+8. Health Insurance Rules for Spain Visas

 For most non-EU long-stay visas, consulates apply strict health insurance standards.
 A compliant policy typically must be: